 Ottawa gets much of its foodie reputation from the sweet BeaverTails (fried pastries topped with sugary condiments like frosting, cookies or whipped cream) famously found at the Byward Market, but the city is home to plenty of savory delights too.
 Baked goods and local meats, cheeses, fruits and veggies give area chefs an opportunity to shine.
 And with the Le Cordon Bleu Ottawa Culinary Arts Institute located in Ottawa, there’s always an innovative new chef stirring up the scene.

 If you just can’t get enough of Canada’s fresh, East Coast seafood, Fredericton is another town that thrives on salty eats straight out of the Atlantic.
 But when springtime rolls around, you’ll find folks in Fredericton munching on delicious fiddleheads sprinkled with salt, pepper and butter.

 Quebec City is another hub for incredible French-Canadian eats, like the must-try tourtiere.
 Tourtieres can be filled with anything from veal to venison or salmon, and your Quebec City meal must be topped off with some sort of maple sugar-inspired dessert.
 Hearty local meats, vegetables and fish are given a French flair in this capital city.

 The small farming community of Wellington may be difficult to find on a map, but if you’re up for a road trip, you can follow the area’s 100-kilometer-long Butter Tart Trail.
 Learn about — and eat your fill of — one of Canada’s most well-known contributions to the culinary world.
-Farm fresh foods are the norm in Wellington, and you’ll notice what a difference that makes while you taste dozens of world-famous butter tart recipes.
+Time to grab what your taste is, and you’ll notice what a difference that makes while you taste dozens of world-famous butter tart recipes.